 Now, if you are studying abroad for a semester in a foreign land or are going to relocate for a job in another country, your decision will be different.
 If you are going to an area where your native language is still spoken regularly, maybe you can get away with using Duolingo.
 But if you truly want to commit to fully immersing yourself in a foreign language, giving Rosetta Stone a shot makes sense.

 Rosetta Stone offers many resources that you won’t find at Duolingo.
 Trueaccent is a tool that can help you nail down proper pronunciation, a skill that is crucial for your ability to interact in person.
 You can have a tutoring session with a live Rosetta Stone teacher to test out your language repertoire.
 While Rosetta Stone’s services come with a cost, there is a good reason for this.
 The company has been a household name in language learning services for over 25 years.
 Rosetta Stone has built a long-lasting reputation for guiding individuals in the language learning process.

 This heavyweight language clash ends in a split decision.
 Duolingo has done an unbelievable job taking market share from Rosetta Stone and making a name for themselves.
-Yet it seems unlikely that Duolingo will be offering up the kind of white-glove service Rosetta Stone currently offers to their paying customers.
+Yet, it seems unlikely that Duolingo will be offering up the kind of white-glove service Rosetta Stone currently offers to their paying customers.
 In the language learning arena, there is room for two all-star caliber companies.
-If you prefer to learn a language in one-on-one tuition online, than iTalki is the way to go for you.
+If you prefer to learn a language in one-on-one tuition online, then iTalki is the way to go for you.